-Apple may prompt you to sign into an iTunes account whenever you make or restore a purchase.
-When using Purchases, this could only happen when you call
+Apple may prompt you to sign in with an Apple ID whenever you make or restore a purchase.
+When using the SDK, this could only happen when you call

-.restoreTransactions.
-Developers don't have control over the type of prompt that is shown (Touch Id, password, etc.)
+.restorePurchases.
+Developers don't have control over the type of prompt that is shown (Face ID, Touch ID, password, etc.)

 After a purchase is successful, you should be able to view the transaction immediately in the RevenueCat dashboard.
 If the purchase does not appear in the dashboard, it's not being tracked by RevenueCat.

 Make sure the the View Sandbox Data toggle is enabled in the navigation bar.

 In the the sandbox environment, subscription renewals happen at an accelerated rate, and auto-renewable subscriptions renew a maximum of six times per day.
 This enables you to test how your app handles a subscription renewal, a subscription lapse, and a subscription history that includes gaps.

 Because of the accelerated expiration and renewal rates, sometimes not all renewals are reflected in the RevenueCat customer dashboard.